I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "Good afternoon, gents.
 Is there anything I can help you with?"
 Shego inquired, looking like a very happy shark.
 The henchmen and Professor Dementor all turned their attention to her.

 "Shego?
 What are you doing here?"
 Dementor demanded, yelling as always.
 He even looked outraged, before she had done anything, she noted.

 For a moment, Shego regard him as if he were a moron.
 It was far from a secret what she was doing there.
 "I live here.
-I'm guessing your excuse has to do with the fact that you're garbage and that's why you're hanging out by the dumpster," the former villainess remarked with her trademark smirk.
+I'm guessing your excuse has to do with the fact that you're garbage and that's why you're hanging out by the dumpster," she remarked with her trademark smirk.

 Shego was confused by the outburst, but figured since Dementor was half-insane anyway, most things that came out of his mouth probably were mysteries that she would never get.
 Not to mention, thanks to his ridiculous accent, she barely understood him anyway.
 She crouched down into a defensive stance, in case his henchmen wanted to dance.
 They wisely did not move.